A Blessing in Disguise? DeFi Exploits and Short-Horizon Responses in U.S. Commercial Paper Spreads: Further Robustness Checks: Cross-Asset Difference-in-Differences

 \subsubsection{Cross-Asset Difference-in-Differences Analysis}

-To rule out the possibility that the observed spread narrowing is driven by unobserved aggregate macroeconomic factors—such as monetary policy shifts or generalized risk sentiment that might affect all money market yields simultaneously—we implement a Cross-Asset Difference-in-Differences (DiD) design.
+To assess whether the observed spread narrowing is more pronounced in prime-eligible paper than in nearby control assets exposed to similar macro conditions, we implement a Cross-Asset Difference-in-Differences (DiD) design.
 The results are reported in Table \ref{tab:cross_asset_did}.

 The primary objective of this analysis is to exploit the regulatory segmentation of money markets.
-If the ``Blessing in Disguise'' effect is indeed driven by Prime MMFs recycling capital into high-quality assets (Tier-1) under SEC Rule 2a-7, we should observe a divergence between eligible and ineligible assets.
+If the short-horizon narrowing pattern reflects a prime-segmentation channel under SEC Rule 2a-7, we should observe stronger relative performance in eligible paper than in ineligible comparison assets.
 Specifically, we compare our treated asset (AA Non-financial CP) against three distinct counterfactual groups:

 \begin{itemize} \item \textbf{Tier-2 Control (A2/P2 CP):} This serves as the critical counterfactual.
-A2/P2 issuers share the same macroeconomic environment as AA issuers but are largely excluded from Prime MMF portfolios due to credit quality constraints. \item \textbf{Risk-Free Benchmark (SOFR):} To test if the effect is simply a reflection of excess banking reserves or repo market dynamics. \item \textbf{Alternative Prime Assets (AA Financial CP \& ABCP):} To verify if the liquidity injection benefits the broader Prime-eligible complex. \end{itemize}
+A2/P2 issuers share the same macroeconomic environment as AA issuers but are largely excluded from Prime MMF portfolios due to credit quality constraints. \item \textbf{Risk-Free Benchmark (SOFR):} To test if the effect is simply a reflection of excess banking reserves or repo market dynamics. \item \textbf{Alternative Prime Assets (AA Financial CP \& ABCP):} To assess whether the relative narrowing pattern extends to the broader Prime-eligible complex. \end{itemize}

 In Table \ref{tab:cross_asset_did}, the coefficients represent the spread of the control group \textit{relative} to the treated asset.
 A positive coefficient indicates that the control asset's spread widened relative to AA CP (or conversely, AA CP narrowed more than the control).